Page Reviewed / Updated - August 28, 2020

 These are Medicaid programs specifically intended for persons that are currently living in a nursing home, but who wish to return to living in a private home (their own home or the home of a family members or friends).
 These programs include support for home modifications that help the newly reintroduced individual to safely access the home.
 As of Sept.
 2019, 44 states and Washington DC have Money Follows the Person (MFP) Programs.
 It should be noted that very often these programs are given different names in each state.
 For example, the MFP program in West Virginia is called “Take Me Home, West Virginia”.

 Medicaid programs are state specific; they can also be condition-specific and / or age-specific.
 In each state, they have different names.
 Our organization has researched and found the following states to have Medicaid programs that include some level of assistance for home modifications / environmental adaptations.
-To be clear, this list is not comprehensive of all Medicaid programs that pay for home modifications, but rather a comprehensive list of those programs that are relevant to the elderly.
-As an example, those waivers which strictly serve developmentally disabled individuals have been excluded from this list.
-Finally, some of the programs listed below are “consumer directed”, meaning the beneficiary has the freedom to choose how they spend the financial assistance they receive.
+To be clear, this list is not comprehensive of all Medicaid programs that pay for home modifications.
+Rather, it is a comprehensive list of those programs that are relevant to the elderly.
+As an example, those waivers that strictly serve developmentally disabled individuals have been excluded from this list.
+Finally, some of the programs listed below are “consumer directed,” meaning the beneficiary has the freedom to choose how they spend the financial assistance they receive.
 Therefore, the funds can be used for home modifications even if the language of the waiver does not specifically state that it includes home modifications.

 |2019 State Medicaid Programs with Coverage for Home Modifications|